-• Stroll Tsim Sha Tsui's Waterfront: There's a pedestrian promenade that stretches from the Star Ferry eastward along the Sha Tsui and Tsim Sha Tsui East waterfront, providing close-up views of the harbor and Hong Kong Island with its skyscrapers.
+- Stroll Tsim Sha Tsui's Waterfront: A pedestrian promenade stretches from the Star Ferry eastward along the Sha Tsui and Tsim Sha Tsui East waterfront. providing close-up views of the harbor and Hong Kong Island with its skyscrapers.
 After dark, this is a wonderful romantic stroll, with the lights of Hong Kong Island shimmering across the water.
-A bonus: Every evening at 8pm, Hong Kong puts on a spectacular laser-andlight show projected from skyscrapers on both sides of the harbor.
+A bonus: Every evening at 8pm, Hong Kong puts on a spectacular laserand-light show projected from skyscrapers on both sides of the harbor.
 The best place to see this colorful extravaganza?
 On the Tsim Sha Tsui waterfront.
 See p.
-199.

-Imbibe at Happy Hour at a British Pub: To save money engaged in our favorite sport (we are talking darts here, aren't we?), end a busy day of sightseeing and shopping by rubbing elbows with Hong Kong's working population as they take advantage of happy-hour prices in British pubs throughout the city.
+211. - Get Cultured at the Hong Kong Cultural Center: Free family shows on Saturdays from 3 to 5pm, which may feature Chinese dance, a magic show, or music, and Thursday Happy Hour from 6 to 7pm spotlighting local groups performing Chinese classical music, puppetry, and other acts, are great entertainment at a price that can't be beat.
+See p.
+211. - Imbibe at Happy Hour at a British Pub: To save money engaged in our favorite sport (we are talking darts here, aren't we?), end a busy day of sightseeing and shopping by rubbing elbows with Hong Kong's working population as they take advantage of happy-hour prices in British pubs throughout the city.
 Most pubs and bars offer a happy hour that can stretch on for hours, with two drinks for the price of one or drinks at reduced prices.
 See "The Bar, Pub & Lounge Scene" section of chapter 10, beginning on p.
-228, for more on Hong Kong's pubs and bars.
+244, for more on Hong Kong's pubs and bars.